 We work with highly capable children at my preschool, the vast majority of whom will enter gifted programs and many of whom in addition to being bright little whippersnappers have a special affinity for math.
 These kids light up at the idea of infinity.
 They create complicated patterns: last year a girl designed one that was 13 objects long, alternating colors, materials and angles of the objects.
 These kids beg their parents to “do math” with them at home.

-I remember Kiddo in her pre-K year demanding that I write “big math” for her.
-I’d unroll 20 feet of adding machine tape down our hallway, write two rows of numbers all the way across, add a plus sign and let her have at it.
-I forgot to teach her how to regroup when the digits added up to 10 or more, but she figured it out.
-(Kiddo refused to do the worksheets in her pre-K class: adding zeroes, ones and twos.
-The teacher kept Kiddo in from recess saying she knew Kiddo could do it.
+I remember Kiddo in his pre-K year demanding that I write “big math” for him.
+I’d unroll 20 feet of adding machine tape down our hallway, write two rows of numbers all the way across, add a plus sign and let him have at it.
+I forgot to teach him how to regroup when the digits added up to 10 or more, but he figured it out.
+(Kiddo refused to do the worksheets in his pre-K class: adding zeroes, ones and twos.
+The teacher kept Kiddo in from recess, saying she knew Kiddo could do it.
 Kiddo told her if she knew it, why did Kiddo have to do the worksheets over and over again?
 Mama got called in for a meeting with the teacher …)

 Math activities at Bellevue Discovery have evolved since we opened in 2007.
 For several years I adapted Mathematics Their Way, a well-thought out, hands-on curriculum that has been used in primary gifted classrooms and moves topic by topic through the year.
 One year I conducted lengthy math assessments of each child in September and divided the small groups by math ability (tracking in preschool!).
 Yet even groups of four don’t allow sufficient differentiation when math activities aren’t open-ended.

 I did a major overhaul of our math program a few summers ago, looking again at best practices for working with young gifted learners and concluding we needed to focus on math games.

 From A Mathematician’s Lament